ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 The modulo operation is widely used in [**cryptography**](https://en.wikipedia.org/wiki/Modulo_operation#Properties_(identities)).

 {caption: "Exercise 3-8.
-Modulo and the remainder of a division", format: text, line-numbers: false}
+Modulo and the division remainder", format: text, line-numbers: false}
 ```
-Calculate the remainder of a division and modulo:
+Calculate the division remainder and modulo for the following pairs of numbers:

 * 1697 % 13
 * 1697 modulo 13